Kedreamix/Linly-Talker/README.md

 From Tsinghua University, for more information please visit [https://github.com/THUDM/ChatGLM3](https://github.com/THUDM/ChatGLM3).

+### GPT4Free

+For free access to GPT-4 and other models, you can refer to [https://github.com/xtekky/gpt4free](https://github.com/xtekky/gpt4free).
+This resource provides methods to utilize these models without cost.

 ### LLM Multiple Model Selection

 In the `webui.py` file, easily select the model you need. ⚠️ For the first run, make sure to download the model first.
 Refer to Qwen1.8B.